The email verification service performs multiple checks on the email.

 Disposable Email Address: We check if the email address has a domain name used for temporary email addresses.

 💡Disposable emails are meant for single uses, e.g. signing up for a service, and can't be used to contact a professional.
 Due to this, they cannot be verified with Hunter.

-- Webmail Email Addresses: We verify if the email address uses a webmail like Gmail or Yahoo.
-Hunter does not verify webmail addresses.
+Webmail Email Addresses: We verify if the email address uses a webmail like Gmail or Yahoo.

-- Accept-All Domain: We check if the server has a catch-all policy which accepts all incoming emails, even if the specified mailbox does not exist.
+Accept-All Domain: We check if the server has a catch-all policy that accepts all incoming emails, even if the specified mailbox does not exist.
 An email address marked as "Accept-All" may still bounce in a minority of cases.